 A bonafide classic that set many careers in motion and started a film franchise that is still going decades later.
-If I had to make a top 10 list of favorite movies, Terminator would be on it.
-Also starring Lance Henrikson and Paul Winfield as two cops caught in the middle of the conflict and the first acting role for a young Bill Paxton as a punk who unfortunately crosses the Terminator’s path.
+If I had to make a top ten list of favorite movies, The Terminator would be on it.
+Also starring Lance Henriksen and Paul Winfield as two cops caught in the middle of the conflict and the first acting role for a young Bill Paxton as a punk who unfortunately crosses The Terminator’s path.

 A classic 4 Terminator’s!